 Replication failover to a mirror is fully supported for publication databases, with limited support for subscription databases.
 Database mirroring is not supported for the distribution database.
 For information about recovering a distribution database or subscription database without any need to reconfigure replication, see Back Up and Restore Replicated Databases.
-For information about mirroring the subscriber database, see the

 After a failover, the mirror becomes the principal.
 In this topic, "principal" and "mirror" always refer to the original principal and mirror.